 Given that probably most people associate Colombia with drug cartels, I suspect it was nice for her to hear praise for her homeland, and suddenly it occurred to me that Gabo was right, that the eastside of Folly was Mercondo-like.
-Just this month, I’ve hung out with a parrot who tortures her owners’ dogs by mimicking both their accents, asking if they’s like to go for a walk, and then does a dead-on sound effect of a screen door creaking open.
-Also, I’ve witnessed a young man get butt naked in broad daylight clogging to” Rocky Top.”
+I have Folly friends with a parrot who tortures their dogs by mimicking both the owners’ accents, asking the dogs if they’d like to go for a walk, and then the parrot does a dead-on sound effect of a screen door creaking open.
+Magical realism right here in the Lowcountry.

 “Especially this place,” she said, talking about Chico Feo.
 It reminds me of home.”

-No printed menus, no roof, beers sold out of coolers, the aroma of curried goat wafting from the kitchen inside, free music, day and night . . .
+No roof, beers sold out of coolers, the aroma of curried goat wafting from the kitchen inside, free music, day and night . . .